 \end{remark}

-\begin{remark} In the previous sections, we have proved the exponential decay of off-diagonal elements of quasi-periodic capacitance matrix, when $\alpha\in [-\pi,\pi)$.
+\begin{remark} In the previous sections, we have proved the exponential decay of the off-diagonal elements of the quasi-periodic capacitance matrix, when $\alpha\in [-\pi,\pi)$.
 However, we are unable to prove the correspondence between subwavelength frequencies and eigenvalues of $\widehat{\mathbf{C}}^{\alpha}$ for $\alpha=0$, since the corresponding single layer potential $\mathcal{S}^{0,0}_{\wD}$ is no longer invertible.
-Therefore, the capacitance matrix formulation cannot be directly deduced.
+Therefore, the capacitance matrix formulation cannot be directly derived.
 Asymptotic analysis is further required; see previous works \cite{Ammari_2021,Miao2024} on this issue. \end{remark}